This guide provides optional background education, not specific to Calico.

 Calico networking options are exceptionally flexible, so in general you can choose whether you prefer Calico to provide an overlay network, or non-overlay network.
 You can read more about this in the Calico determine best networking option guide.

-While the underlying network packet flow across a the network is determined using IP addresses, users and applications
+While the underlying network packet flow across the network is determined using IP addresses, users and applications

 typically want to use well known names to identify network destinations that remain consistent over time, even if the